Maatify/admin-infra/README.md

 ---

+### Phase 8 — Audit Infrastructure (Mongo)

+Phase 8 is **officially CLOSED and LOCKED**.

+* No changes to audit DTO contracts
+* No audit-driven business logic
+* No synchronous dependency on audit persistence
+* No vendor contract modifications
+* No framework or runtime coupling

+Any modification requires a **new phase or explicit ADR**.

+---

-## 🔒 Architectural Guarantees (Post Phase 7)
+## 🔒 Architectural Guarantees (Post Phase 8)

-At the end of Phase 7:
+At the end of Phase 8:

 * Session lifecycle is **fully deterministic**
 * Authorization is centralized and explicit